hakunanatasha/chemistry-analysis/README.md

 # chemistry-analysis

-The following contains a handful of helpful scripts I developed to process my QM/MM atomistic simulations.
+The following contains scripts I developed to process my QM/MM atomistic simulations.
+Leveraging these calculations allowed me to construct the datapool of electronic features to explore the KARI enzyme mechanism.
+Over 600K calculations were performed to identify the electonic-level mechanism of KARI.

-This is a work in progress!

 ## make-qchem
 Makes Q-Chem files from CHARMM dcd trajectories